huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 library(dplyr)
 ```

+### How do I install R packages not found in Conda?

-If you have to defer to running `install.packages()` command, because your package is not available in Conda,
+If you did not find R package in conda as described above and you have to defer to running `install.packages()` command,
 we advice to use `R` in [Workbench terminal](/working-in-your-lab/workbench/faq/#terminal),
 instead of using RStudio.
-Packages installed through R in terminal will be available in RStudio.
 Otherwise RStudio might lead to a broken state of environment where your custom package will not work.

+Packages installed into `r-base` environment through **R** in terminal will be available in **RStudio**.

 ### How can I use R in Workbench terminal?